 Permissions Required by Cisco Spark for iPhone and iPad

-- Notifications: This permission is used so that you can be alerted about messages and calls from the Cisco Spark app even when the app is not open or if your screen is locked.
+- Notifications: Sends messages and calls from Cisco Spark even when the app is closed and your screen is locked.
+This setting overrides the app.

-- Background App Refresh: This setting allows the Cisco Spark app to update certain data while it is running in the background.
+- Background App Refresh: Updates data while the app is running in the background.

-- Use Cellular Data: This permission allows the Cisco Spark app to download room content, and allows you to participate in calls and sync ups, while the device is connected to the cellular network instead of WiFi.
+- Cellular Data: Downloads space content and allows you to participate in calls and sync ups while your device is not connected to WiFi.

 You can read more about permissions for other device platforms and other privacy issues here.